Viviparity refers to the reproductive strategy in which

 Viviparity is a reproductive strategy in which offspring develop and are nourished inside the female's body until they are ready to be born.
 Viviparity is commonly observed in various organisms, including mammals, some reptiles, and certain fish species.
 In viviparous species, the developing offspring receive nutrients and oxygen directly from the mother through specialized structures such as a placenta or other nutrient-transfer organs.

-Which of the following is an example of intraspecific competition? ...
+Which of the following is a structure that functions as an excretory system in flatworms? ...

-Which of the following is NOT a method of reproduction in animals? ...
+Which of the following actions is NOT a voluntary action? ...